 - Provide advice and support to other staff on child welfare and child protection matters; - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so; - Contribute to the assessment of children; - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly.

-The DSL will also liaise with local authority case managers and designated officers for child protection concerns as appropriate.
+The DSL will also keep the Headteacher informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.